CRS 18-3-503 makes it a felony under Colorado state law to traffic people for involuntary servitude.

 - You did not exploit anyone’s mental or physical disability,

-- The person was free to leave your service at any time.
+- The alleged human trafficking victims were free to leave your service at any time.

 18 U.S. Code 1589 is the United States law against forced labor.
 It prohibits providing or obtaining the labor or services of a person by: